 You are representing a Czech-Slovak consortium of investors in the field of electricity generation from renewable sources.
 Does this mean you have a perfect command of the energy laws, which are very specific?

-For a job to be successful, a knowledge of corporate law is not enough.
+For a job to be successful, knowledge of corporate law is not enough.
 Knowledge of a number of other areas is also required: banking, taxation, accounting, administrative law and administration in the broadest sense, obligation law, negotiating skills… The energy sources law is by itself a complex combination of public-private branches of law, so it is necessary to know several areas of law.
 We are honoured to be a full member of the Serbian Energy Law Association from this year.